 In the manufacture of PCB system assemblies, salvage or rework of damaged or defective units is often required.
-Removal of Dow dielectric gels to allow necessary repairs can be assisted by using Dow OS fluids.
-Additional information regarding these products is available from Dow.
+Removal of Dow dielectric gels to allow necessary repairs can be assisted by using Dow OS Fluids.
 In addition, if only one component needs to be replaced, a soldering iron may be applied directly through the gel to remove the component.
 After work has been completed, the repaired area should be cleaned with forced air or a brush, dried, and patched with additional silicone gel.